 The program itself will have four core segments, beginning in the middle of 7th grade and lasting through the end of 8th grade.

-Phase I: Winter & Spring
+Phase I: Winter & Spring of 7th Grade

-Phase II: Summer
+Phase II: Summer Preceding 8th Grade

-Phase III: Fall
+Phase III: Fall of 8th Grade

-Phase IV: Winter & Spring
+Phase IV: Winter & Spring of 8th Grade

-For the final segment of the program, Truman Scholars will participate in an intensive 10-part online seminar, taken together with Truman Scholars from other participating schools.
+For the final segment of the program, Truman Scholars will participate in an intensive 12-seminar online course, taken together with Truman Scholars from other participating schools.
 This part of the program will focus on the founding of modern Israel, traced from the biblical and rabbinic sources that sustained Zionist longing in exile, to the modern statesmen, poets, soldiers, and religious leaders who gave birth—and voice—to modern Israel.